Red Hen Publications

 Well, in DHs, after the whole big buildup of HBP one might have expected to see the werewolf thread followed up on and used for something, wouldn’t one?
 Even if only to let the trio have a close call during the endless camping trip.
 (Which at least might have been marginally exciting.)

 But, no. Werewolves turn out to be yet another of the list of disposable plot devices.
-At least this device was used in two books rather than the just usual one.
+At least this device was used in two books rather than just the usual one.
 Because once we got to DHs, the whole issue of werewolves was completely dropped.
 Nothing, and I mean nothing in DHs appears to have taken place upon a night of a full moon.
-Ergo: the only werewolf we ever identified in the whole book was Fenrir Greyback.
+Ergo: the only werewolf we ever identified in the whole book, other than Lupin, was Fenrir Greyback.
 Who is a nasty piece of work, but hardly constitutes a national emergency in himself.

 Which also calls into serious question the usefulness of werewolves as allies.
 If you give them the wolfsbane potion they lose the edge of frenzy and blood-lust that their condition inflicts on them, and if you don’t, you certainly cannot fight alongside them.
 Plus, they are only useful as werewolves on the nights of the full moon.
 And if they are for the most part infected Muggles, what use are they to wizards at any other time?